k-thang/Tableau-Project/README.md

 ## Process
 ### Step 1:
-Leveraged Python to explore and clean the data (e.g. remove duplicates/nulls, observe data types, etc.).
-Review the data cleaning and exploration process on airbnb.ipynb
+Leveraged Python to explore and clean [Airbnb data](data/airbnb.xlsx) on listings from 2008-2014 (e.g. remove duplicates/nulls, observe data types, etc.).
+Review the data cleaning and exploration process on [airbnb.ipynb](airbnb.ipynb)

 ### Step 2:
-Imported the cleaned dataset into Tableau and explored it using a range of visualizations.
+Imported the [cleaned dataset](data/airbnb_cleaned.xlsx) into Tableau and explored it using a range of visualizations.
 The exploration process included:
 * A map to visualize the distinct neighborhoods in NYC.
   * **Finding**: Identified 5 zip codes that were outside of the state of New York.
 As a result, we excluded these discrepancies from the data.
 * A heat map to pinpoint the areas with the highest concentration of listings.